joenalewabau/frequently-used-files/README.md

     {
       "name": "Group 2",
       "files": [
-        "templates\\prod\\config.json",
-        "templates\\dev\\config.json",
-        "templates\\staging\\config.json"
+        "templates/prod/config.json",
+        "templates/dev/config.json",
+        "templates/staging/config.json"
       ]
     }
   ]
 }
 ```

+You can edit this file directly and reload it from the extension UI.

 Note that the path to files is a simple string.
 The path is assumed to be relative to the project and will needed to be escaped.

-Once loaded a new windows is available inside VS Code ("Frequent Files") that lists these groups and allows you to:
-- Open a specific file, or
-- Open all files in a group

-You can make changes to `fufconfig.json` and then refresh the Frequently Use Files window to see the new files.

 ## Extension Settings

 None at this time.

 ## Known Issues

 Upcoming features to be added:

-- Add open file(s) to groups via extension UI
-- Remove a file from a group via extension UI
-- Add/remove groups via extension UI
+- File watch on fufconfig.json to dynamically load UI based on file changes.

 ## Release Notes

 Initial release to the world.

-### 0.0.1

-Hello World!
+### 0.0.1 - Hello World!